All right reserved © 2021 Tire Agent Corp.

 If you are replacing your tires, they have to be the same or higher load index, never lower.
 For example, if your current load index is 103, a tire of the same size with a load index of 112 would work for you, but not a tire of the same size with a load index of 94.
 If you replace your tires and the new ones have a lower load index, the tire has a high likelihood of bubbling and eventually blowing out.

-Speed Rating: Next to the load index there is a letter.
-In the example mentioned above, the “W” is the speed rating.
+Next to the load index there is a letter.
+In the example mentioned above, the “H” is the speed rating.
 This is the maximum speed sustainable for the tire.
 Each letter has a corresponding speed rating approved by the DOT (Department of Transportation) and the tire manufacturer.

-Three-Peak Mountain Snowflake (3PMSF): If you see the three-peak mountain snowflake symbol on the sidewall of your tire, this indicates that they are rated for severe snow and ice.
+If you see the three-peak mountain snowflake symbol on the sidewall of your tire, this indicates that they are rated for severe snow and ice.
 The symbol is identified by a snowflake surrounded by a 3-peak mountain zig-zag shape.
 If your tire has the 3PMSF symbol it meets the requirements of snow traction performance and has certified approval for severe winter conditions.

-E-Mark: The E-Mark, found on the sidewall of the tire designates that the tire meets the minimum EU and international standards relating to the size, load index and speed rating of the tire.
+The E-mark, found on the sidewall of the tire designates that the tire meets the minimum EU and international standards relating to the size, load index and speed rating of the tire.
 This marking confirms that testing has met adequate performance regulations.
 Not all tires sold in the U.S. have an E-mark.